Orange-chinned parakeet: Description

 The orange-chinned parakeet is 18 to 19 cm long and weighs between 53 and 65 g.
 Adults of the nominate subspecies have a bright green head with a bluish wash on the crown, a white eye ring, an orange chin, and a pale bill.
 The chin patch is often hard to see.
 Their upperparts and tail are bluish green with brown wing coverts that show as "shoulders" when perched.
 Their underparts are mostly bright green with bluish vent and thighs.
 Their underwing coverts are yellow.
 Immature birds are similar to adults.
 Subspecies B. j. exsul has entirely green underparts and a smaller and paler orange chin patch, darker "shoulders", and more olive in the mantle than the nominate.

 Distribution and habitat

 The nominate subspecies of the orange-chinned parakeet has by far the larger range.
 It is found from the southwestern Mexican state of Oaxaca south mostly along the Pacific side of Central America through western, central, and northern Colombia into northwestern Venezuela.
-Subspecies B. j. exsul is found in northeastern Colombia's Arauca Department and northern and western Venzuela as far as Guárico.
+Subspecies B. j. exsul is found in northeastern Colombia's Arauca Department and northern and western Venezuela as far as Guárico.
 The species inhabits semi-open to open landscapes including Llanos, deciduous woodland, secondary and gallery forest, plantations, and treed parts of towns.
 It shuns evergreen forest.
 In elevation it ranges from sea level to 1400 m.